I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxva/ns-dxva-_dxva_procampcontrolblt.md

 Specifies the contrast of the output image as it is written to the destination surface.

-`DstRect`

-Specifies the destination rectangle as a <a href="https://msdn.microsoft.com/library/windows/hardware/ff569234">RECT</a> structure.
-The destination rectangle is required for subrectangle stretching.
-Support for stretching is optional and is reported by the <a href="..\dxva\ns-dxva-_dxva_procampcontrolcaps.md">DXVA_ProcAmpControlCaps</a> structure.
-Support for subrectangles is optional.

 `Hue`

 Specifies the hue of the output image as it is written to the destination surface.